 It is also important to understand that if your website has already been hacked, this is not a fix.
 This is a prevention measure.
 If you have been hacked, you will need to locate any files that have been compromised or added and delete them.

 Remember one of the most powerful tools a website has at its disposal is an up-to-date backup of its website.

-How to Stop PHP Execution in Specific WordPress Directories
+Using the .htaccess File to Disable PHP Execution in Directories

-The steps shown in his tutorial work for other directories, but be aware that it can cause problems on your website.
+The steps in this tutorial work for other directories, but be aware that they can cause problems on your website.

 Let’s start by logging into the cPanel and clicking on the File Manager option.
 The File Manager will allow you to access all of the files related to your website.

 You need to locate your uploads folder.
 Click on the public_html directory, then click on the wp-content folder.
 Inside this folder, you will find all of the content related to your website.
 Click on the uploads folder and enter the folder.